j-hui/ocamerupt/README.md

 So in the example above, you'll have to run `lli-6.0`.

+#### macOS

-It works slightly differently on Darwin/macOS.
+It works slightly differently on Darwin/macOS (using `brew`).
 None of the LLVMs are installed to your local path (not even the default version), because `brew` complains that the formula is "keg-only."
 Instead, they're all installed under a directory that is not available to your `PATH` by default:

     /usr/local/opt/<formula>/bin/

-For example, `llvm@6` will installed at:
+For example, `llvm@7` will installed at:

-    /usr/local/opt/llvm@6/bin/llvm-config
+    /usr/local/opt/llvm@7/bin/llvm-config

 You can add this to your `PATH`, use `brew link --force` (at your own risk), or make a bunch of symlinks yourself.
 To add this to your `PATH`, run the following